No ratings yet

 1. Preheat the oven to 375 degrees.
 Spray a 9×13 baking dish with spray cooking oil and set to the side.

 2. Chop the chicken and the bacon into bite sized pieces.
-Add the frozen hashbrowns, chicken, cheddar cheese and veggies to a large bowl.
+Add the frozen hashbrowns, chicken, cheddar cheese monterary jack cheese and veggies to a large mixing bowl.
 Mix well until combined then set to the side.

 1. Place butter in a medium saucepan over medium heat and allow the butter to melt.
-Add flour to the butter and with a whisk mix continually.
+Add flour to the butter and mix with a whisk continually.
 Cook the flour mixture for 1 minute while whisking which will get rid of any floury taste.
 Add chicken broth and heavy cream to the flour mixture, mixing with a whisk every few minutes.
-Cook over medium heat until the mixture begins to thicken, about 3-5 minutes.
+Add garlic powder, onion powder, salt and pepper, Cook over medium heat until the mixture begins to thicken, about 3-5 minutes.

 1. Pour sauce over the hash brown mixture and add sour cream.
 Mix the hashbrown mixture and the sauce together until the hashbrowns, meat and vegetables are thoroughly coated.
 Scoop the potato mixture into the prepared pan evenly, then cover with aluminum foil.

-1. Bake the cheesy chicken hash brown casserole for 1 hour until hot all the way through to the center.
-Remove the foil, then bake the casserole for and additional 10-15 minutes until top is golden brown and crispy.
+1. Bake the cheesy chicken hash brown casserole for 1 hour until it is hot all the way through to the center.
+Remove the foil, then bake the casserole for an additional 10-15 minutes until the top is golden brown and crispy.
 Serve and enjoy!

 Chicken Hashbrown Casserole Variation Ideas